Skip to content

 Drag one of the choices below:

-Click to show Chi-Square Test Terms and Definitions example problem
+Click to show Identifying Chi-Square Terms example problem

-Which one of the following chi-square (χ²) terms correspond to the defintion 'the bigger this number, the smaller the p-value'.
+Which one of the following chi-square (χ²) terms correspond to the defintion 'the smaller this number, the bigger the chi-square (χ²) test statistic'.

-Click to show True/False Statements on Chi-Square Tests example problem
+Click to show Determining True/False Statements About Chi-Square Tests example problem

-Which one of the following statements is TRUE regarding chi-square (χ²) tests?
+Which one of the following statements is TRUE concerning chi-square (χ²) tests?

-Click to show Chi-Squared Test for Phenotypic Ratios example problem
+Click to show Identifying Chi-Square Tests for Phenotypic Ratios example problem

 Table of Chi-Squared (χ²) Critical Values